 If you can donate a small amount of your time to help with this project either by putting your IT skills to good use or by helping to transport laptop and tablet donations, please fill in the form below.

-If you have a working laptop or tablet that you would be willing to donate to a local family or a patient at St George’s NHS Hospital, please fill in the form below.
+If you have a working laptop or tablet that you would be willing to donate to a local family, please fill in the form below.

 HOW TO APPLY

 If your child attends a Wandsworth school you may qualify for a data top up voucher, laptop, or tablet.
 Power to Connect is working in partnership with Wandsworth Council and local schools to provide families with laptops and data vouchers.
 Currently we are unable to process direct applications from families and other organisations and are only accepting referrals from our partners.